 That is why it is expected of them to have certain skills such as:

-- Detail oriented.
-Physician assistants must pay attention to every detail when examining patients.
+- Physician assistants must pay attention to every detail when examining patients.

-- Emotional stability.
-They must be able to work well under pressure and remain calm in stressful situations in order to provide the patient with quality care.
+- They must be able to work well under pressure and remain calm in stressful situations in order to provide the patient with quality care.

-- Problem-solving skills.
-Very often, they are dealing with complicated medical issues and they need problem-solving skills in order to determine the best course of treatment for each patient.
+- Very often, they are dealing with complicated medical issues and they need problem-solving skills in order to determine the best course of treatment for each patient.

 In terms of the physical demands, the PA’s are expected to spend much of their time on their feet while making rounds and evaluating patients.
 Those who work in operating rooms often stand for extended periods.
 Approximately 1 out of 4 PA’s work more than 40 hours per week, some of them even work nights, weekends, or holidays.
 They also must be ready to respond to a work request with little notice.